huawei-openlab/oct/ROADMAP.md

 # Roadmap

-This document defines the high-level goals of the ocp-testing project.
-See [Project Planning](#project-planning) for information on Releases.
+This document defines the high-level goals of the ocitest project.

-## Long-term Goal

-## Short-term Goals
+## 1.0

+### High Coverage Cases

+Rich cases to reach the aim of high coverage testing of compliance of runtime

+### Supporting RKT Runtime

+Developing ocicovert tool like oci2aci
+Using ocicovert to support testing of RKT

+### Supporint Docker Runtime

+Developing ocicovert tool like oci2docker
+Using ociconvert to support testing of docker

 Project Planning